HenryCNH/Deep-Learning-Project--Text-Summarizer/README.md

 7. Defining model parameters.
 8. Compiling and training the model.
 9. Uploading the model to HuggingFace
-10. Calling and applying the model in actual case.
+10. Calling and applying the model in an actual case.

 ## Usage:
 Please see the demonstration at the bottom of my codes